elastic/cloud-on-k8s/docs/proposals/associations/associations.md

 Cons:
   - Requires additional client-side filter for list/watch operations.
-  - Not easily validated or type-checked by the API, so syntax errors become a possible source of errors.
+  - Not easily validated or type-checked by the API, so syntax errors are much more likely to occur.

 #### Option 3: Model the association as part of the source spec